 Method

-In a heavy Dutch oven, heat up a dash of olive oil and fry the garlic, bay leaves and onion until the onion becomes translucent.
+Heat a drizzle of olive oil in a heavy Dutch oven.
+Fry the garlic, bay leaves, and onion until the onion turns translucent.

 Browning the meat

-When the meat is tender, add the carrots, potatoes and cabbage.
-Cook until the carrots become tender, stirring slightly now and then.
+When the meat is tender, add the carrots, potatoes, and cabbage.
+Cook until the vegetables are soft, stirring occasionally.

 Add the vegetables